bph/gt-podcast-bb/readme.txt

 === Description ===
 ** Still in beta stage, use at your own risk..**

-This plugin provides block bindings for the GT Podcast Block Bindings plugin, allowing you to easily access episode and podcast data in the block editor.
-It also includes social icon links for popular podcast directories and a template for a podcast archive page.
+This plugin provides block bindings for the [Seriously Simple Podcasting](https://wordpress.org/plugins/seriously-simple-podcasting/) plugin, allowing you to easily access episode and podcast data in the block editor.
+It also includes social icon links for popular podcast directories and a template for a podcast series archive page.

 == Frequently Asked Questions ==
 == Upgrade Notice ==